Murataydinunimi/dbt_gostudent/README.md

 **SECOND STEP**

 If only the previous step is concluded successfully, we have a merge to the master branch from dev.
-Our new code is merged to the master
+Our new code is merged to the master.

 **THIRD STEP***